SringayKeno/Pyber_Analysis/README.md

 ## Overview of the analysis:

-The purpose of the new analysis is well defined.
-(3 pt)
-Results:

-There is a description of the differences in ride-sharing data among the different city types.
-Ride-sharing data include the total rides, total drivers, total fares, average fare per ride and driver, and total fare by city type.
-(7 pt)
-Summary:
+Working as a data anaylyst for Pyber, a Python based ride-sharing app company.
+My assignment was to perform an exploratory analysis on data in some very large csv files.To aid this process, I created several types of visualizations that told a compelling story about the data.
+I wrote Python scripts using Pandas libraries, Jupyter Notebook, andMatplotlib to create a variety of charts that showcase the relationship between the type of city and the number of drivers and riders, as well as the percentage of total fares, riders and drivers by type of city.
+The analysis and visualizations I produced will help Pyber improve access to ride-sharing services and determine affordibility to underserved neighbohoods.

+## Results: A Description of the Differences in Ride-Sharing Data Among the Different City Types

+### Total Rides

+### Total Drivers

+### Total Fares

+### Average Fare per Ride and Driver

+### Rotal Fare by City Type

-There is a statement summarizing three business recommendations to the CEO for addressing any disparities among the city types.
-(4 pt)
+## Summary: Three business recommendations to the CEO for addressing any disparities among the city types